symfony-cmf/symfony-cmf-docs/bundles/routing_auto/introduction.rst

 If you create a new category with the title "My New Category", the RoutingAutoBundle will automatically create the route ``/forum/my-new-cateogry``.
 For each new ``Topic`` it could create a route like ``/forum/my-new-category/my-new-topic``.
-This URL resolves to a special type of route that is called an *auto route*.
+This URI resolves to a special type of route that is called an *auto route*.

 By default, when you update a content document that has an auto route, the